FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/home.png" alt="The example Home screen for the Rails application." class="img-fluid" figure=false %}

-Log-in to the application with the user we created and registered in FusionAuth.
+Log in to the application with the user we created and registered in FusionAuth.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/fa-login.png" alt="The FusionAuth login page." class="img-fluid" figure=false %}